Silabenzene: Hexasilabenzene

-In calculations the all-silicon hexasilabenzene Si_{6}H_{6} is predicted to have 6-fold symmetry or a chair conformation.
+In calculations, the all-silicon cyclic hexasilabenzene Si_{6}H_{6} is variously predicted to have 6-fold symmetry a chair conformation.
 It was shown that the deviation from planarity in hexasilabenzene is caused by the pseudo Jahn–Teller effect.

+A substituted hexasilaprismane compound has been known since 1993. theoretical analysis suggests that the prismane form of Si_{6}H_{6} is more stable than the aromatic-ring or Dewar benzene-like isomers.

-A stable hexasilaprismane has been known since 1993 A compound isomeric with hexasilabenzene was first reported in 2010.
-This compound is reported as stable and with according to X-ray crystallography a chairlike tricyclic silicon frame.
+Another compound isomeric with hexasilabenzene was first reported in 2010.
+This compound is reported as stable and with according to X-ray crystallography a chair-like tricyclic silicon frame.

 The searching of a planar Si_{6} analogue to benzene has been extended to anionic cycles and structures bearing lithium atoms replacing hydrogens.
-Through Density functional theory calculations, it has been shown that from a series of planar and tridimensional structures with molecular formula Si_{6}Li_{2-8}, the global minimum is a Si_{6}Li_{6} planar ring.
+Using density functional theory, it has been shown that from a series of planar and tridimensional structures with molecular formula Si_{6}Li_{2-8}, the global minimum is a Si_{6}Li_{6} planar ring.
 This particular ring has D_{2h} symmetry with 4 lithium cations placed between two adjacent silicon atoms –forming three-center two-electron bonds –and two more Li cations located above and below the center of the ring’s plane.
 A highly symmetric D_{6h} structure analogue to hexalithiumbenzene was found to be higher in energy by 2.04 eV to respect to the minimum.

 Aromaticity was also tested using density functional calculations.
 DFT can be effectively used to calculate the aromaticity of various molecular systems using the B3LYP hybrid density functional; this method has been proved to be the method of choice for computing delocalized systems.
 The nucleus-independent chemical shifts (NICS) was selected as the quantitative criterion to evaluate the aromatic character of the structures under study.
 The global minimum (D_{2h} symmetry ring) and the D_{6h} symmetry ring show values of −3.95 and −5.95, respectively.
 In NICS calculations, negative values indicate aromaticity.

 More recently, using a novel genetic algorithm, a Si_{6}Li_{6} three dimensional structure has been calculated to be more stable than planar isomers.